-I had a few questions about using paste wax vs. water-based polyacrylic sealers after my post yesterday, so I thought I would explain why a little bit, how to seal painted furniture, and give you a chart with the pro’s and cons of both.
-While I have been painting furniture for over a decade; I am not an expert by any means and while there are many other applications for both sealers, but I am talking specifically in relation to painted furniture.
-There are also other sealers such as Tung oil,Varnish,Lacquer or even Shellac.
+Are you working on a project and want to know how to seal painted furniture, and if paste wax vs. water-based polyacrylic sealers is better?
+When we talk about types of sealant, I wanted to give you a chart with the pro’s and cons of both (see below).
+I have been painting furniture for over a decade and there are many other applications for both sealers, but I am talking specifically in relation to painted furniture and which one is more durbable and best clear coat (There are also other sealants as well such as Tung oil,Varnish,Lacquer or even Shellac.).
 I wanted to talk about how to seal painted furniture and the differences between Paste wax vs.Polyacrylic. *Also if you have a direct question about what is the best sealer for your project, please refer to the comments section first.
 Your question may have already been answered.* You can also refer to this secondary post here.

 (This post contains affiliate links.
 Please see our sponsor and affiliate disclosure .)

-I know paste wax is hot right now; and white wax is slowly becoming even more trendy, but I still prefer using a glaze and polyacrylic “poly” (you can use the glaze technique I talked about in yesterday’s post with chalk paint, In fact,on the chairs I showed you the blue was a flat paint and the grey was chalk paint.) and my biggest reason is at the very end.
+I know paste wax is hot right now; and white wax is slowly becoming even more trendy, especially with bleached wood and cerused finishes .
+When it comes to a durable finish over latex paint, I prefer using a glaze and polyacrylic “poly” (you can use the glaze technique I talked about in yesterday’s post with chalky paint, In fact,on the chairs I showed you the blue was a flat paint and the grey was chalk paint.) and my biggest reason is at the very end.

-Here are some pros and cons of both:
+Here are some pros and cons of using paste wax vs. Polyacrylic to seal painted wood furniture:

 When we are talking about how to seal painted furniture, Paste wax is a beautiful product and gives a lovely finish.
-However, in high use areas it can scratch, and easily wears.
+However, while it is water resistant, in high use areas it can scratch and easily wears.
 It is really meant to enhance the finish, with minimal protection the wood.

-Wax is better at enhancing bare wood grain than protecting painted surfaces.
+After buffing, wax is better at enhancing the beauty of bare wood grain than protecting painted surfaces and giving it a soft sheen.
 With this side table project, I removed the paint and used a white wax to create a cerused look.

 I know if I put wax on a table top with my kids, the little monsters would put a fork mark right across the top two seconds after I was done.
 Polyacrylic is really the stuff you need to keep a table top or chair from scratching and hold up to everyday wear and tear.
-In fact, I have found by using a base on my furniture with poly and then using paste wax over the top is the best of both worlds.
-And It makes marker and other stains easily removable
+In fact, I have found by using a base on my furniture with poly and then using paste wax over as a topcoat is the best of both worlds.
+And it makes marker and other stains easily removable.

 –Poly needs to be reapplied every few years, where in a high use area, you have to reapply wax every few months.
-In a piece that is not high use, not as much.
+You can choose from wither a high gloss or matte finish .
+It maky take 2 03 additional coats to get full protection on your painted wood surface.

-–Even though chalk paint itself can be environmentally friendly and lower VOC, as are many flat paints, Wax and Poly are both generally not, both have solvents (even though Polyacrylic/Varnish is a water-based product), and need to be applied in really well ventilated areas.
+–Even though chalk paint itself can be environmentally friendly and lower VOC, as are many latex flat paints, Wax and Poly are both generally not, both have solvents (even though Polyacrylic/Varnish is a water-based product), and need to be applied in really well-ventilated areas.

 –Both poly and paste wax can be applied over chalk or flat paint.